fishnchipper/line/README.md

 # Line

 Line is a NodeJS + Express App shell which can be used as a start point for developing an `internal microservice` with RESTful API interfaces.
-Line is not suitable for an `edge microservice` which responses to only authenticated clients. requests from any clients through secure communication sessions.
+Line is not suitable for an `edge microservice` which responses to only authenticated clients.

 ## REST Communication